 For more information, visit the Ace Bailey Children's Foundation Web site at www.acebailey.org.

 The Mark Bavis Leadership Foundation was created to perpetuate the principles by which Bavis lived every day, and through which he touched the lives of many.
-The foundation will provide selected young men and women with annual grants to be used for school tuition, summer programs and other appropriate extracurricular activities.
+The foundation will provide selected young men and women with annual grants to be used for school tuition, summer

 For more information, visit www.markbavisleadershipfoundation.org.